Judgy53/holbertonschool-web_front_end/accessibility/README.md

 # accessibility
 Project where we learn about `WCAG`, `ARIA`, and how to implement them in a website.

-`00-index.html`, `00-styles.css` and `00-article.html` are starter files and were created prior to this project.
+Files starting with `00` (like `00-article.html`) are starter files and were created prior to this project or given to us.

 ## 0. make the "works" card focus visible
 Let’s start by the “Work” section: